 Any individual can state that they have certain skills, but employers need to see evidence.
 For example, they may be scanning your resume for key words that indicate problem solving skills, but they are not going to simply accept that you have those skills if you simply say, “I have strong problem solving skills.”
-They want to see evidence that you have successfully used your problem solving skills.
 Therefore, you will need to provide statements that demonstrate that you have used your transferable engineering skills to accomplish something.
 The following is an example of one of those statements “Planned and implemented a project that saved the company $2,500 annually on electricity costs”.
 Refer to Developing Skills-Based Impact Statements for help crafting these statements.

 You will likely discover that the most difficult aspect of the resume preparation process is remembering all the tasks that you accomplished during your work experiences and student projects.
 With this in mind, your goal for future resume development should be to regularly spend a few minutes reflecting on and making notes about your experiences.
 As mentioned previously, a resume is meant to be a dynamic representation of a job candidate’s highest marketable qualifications, so your resume will be constantly evolving.
 You should always be thinking about strengthening your resume.
 This not only involves doing well in classes and seeking experiences where you can hone your engineering skills, but also reflecting on your experiences and documenting what you learned and accomplished.